NYC taxpayers buy $87,000 luxury SUV for Probation Department commissioner

 Holmes, appointed as probation commissioner in March, has been criticized for canceling the funding of two mentoring programs, Next Steps and Impact, and slashing $1 million a year from a third program called Arches.

-Anessa Hodgson, a spokeswoman for the city Department of Citywide Administrative Services, which usually handles vehicle purchases, said The News’ information about the purchase was “incorrect.”
+Anessa Hodgson, a spokeswoman for the city Department of Citywide Administrative Services, which usually handles vehicle purchases, said The New York Daily News’ information about the purchase was “incorrect.”

 However, Hodgson and her colleague Dan Kastanis repeatedly refused to specify what was “incorrect.”